pulponair/koken-xml-sitemap/README.md

 storage/plugins/pulponair-xml-sitemap/
 ```
 ###Configure the plugin
 Login to your koken installation and switch to settings->plugin.
 You should see a new plugin entry called "XML Sitemap".
-If not you might need to clear the "system caches" and/or reload the koken admin interface.
+If not, you might need to clear the "system caches" and/or reload the koken admin interface.

 Next click on setup and configure the plugins behavior.
 You need to provide at least a sitemap url!